 As for the maple nut butter syrup, it’s amazing.
 I can eat it all by itself!
 It will add a fair amount of protein to your meal as well.
 The syrup serves 2 and provides about 7 – 8 grams of protein per serving.
 Not too bad at all for this ultra-decadent topping!
 This would also be fabulous on non-dairy ice cream or chocolate cake.
 Definitely need to try it out!

-Once assembled, these gluten free vegan chocolate buckwheat waffles are simply delicious.
+Once assembled, these gluten-free, vegan chocolate buckwheat waffles are simply delicious.
 It’s a great flavor combination and I think you’ll agree!

-HEALTHY CHOCOLATE BUCKWHEAT WAFFLES (GLUTEN FREE)
+VEGAN CHOCOLATE BUCKWHEAT WAFFLES (GLUTEN FREE)

 Deliciousness in every bite!
 Minimal ingredients and gluten free…